ReapeRAlan/deep-learning-optimization/README.md

-## Funcionamiento de la Plataforma
+## Platform Operation

-### 1. Predicción Individual
+### 1. Individual Prediction
-- Permite a los usuarios ingresar datos biométricos (embarazos, glucosa, presión arterial, etc.) para obtener una predicción sobre la probabilidad de diabetes.
-- El modelo de aprendizaje profundo procesa los datos y devuelve un diagnóstico junto con recomendaciones médicas.
+- Allows users to input biometric data (pregnancy, glucose, blood pressure, etc.) to get a prediction on the likelihood of diabetes.
+- The deep learning model processes the data and returns a diagnosis along with medical recommendations.

-### 2. Análisis Masivo
+### 2. Massive Analysis
-- Los usuarios pueden cargar un archivo CSV con múltiples registros de pacientes para obtener predicciones en lote.
-- La plataforma procesa los datos y genera un informe detallado con estadísticas clave, distribuciones y correlaciones.
+- Users can upload a CSV file with multiple patient records to obtain batch predictions.
+- The platform processes the data and generates a detailed report with key statistics, distributions and correlations.

-### 3. Asistente Virtual
+### 3. Virtual Assistant
-- Un asistente basado en IA responde preguntas relacionadas con la diabetes, proporciona planes nutricionales, recomendaciones de medicación y apoyo emocional.
-- Utiliza el modelo `deepseek-r1:7b` para generar respuestas precisas y contextualizadas.
+- An AI-based assistant answers diabetes-related questions, provides nutritional plans, medication recommendations and emotional support.
+- It uses the `deepseek-r1:7b` model to generate accurate and contextualized answers.

 ---

-## Requisitos y Herramientas

 # Advanced Deep Learning Optimization Guide